Flag of Maine (1901–1909): Adoption

+Usage

 The design was also used by the militia both as a military flag and as the design for the buttons of the new uniforms.
 The Maine Railroad Company, known as “The Pine Tree Line”, also used a variant on its conductors' uniform buttons.
 The design was also used by the people of Maine in various capacities, such as at the "Old Home Week" celebrations in 1901 and later and in various cities such as Boston and New York that had active Maine State Clubs.
 The State of Maine launch "Sea Gull" reportedly used it as a jack in 1904.
 Even as the Maine Legislature decided to change the flag in 1909, it was proudly displayed by the Hon.
 F.E.
 Timberlake at his Rangeley "camp", Marsquamosy Lodge.

 Only one existing contemporary example of the 1901 flag is known to exist today.
 It is a small silk flag made about 1908 by the A. Kimball Co. of New York, likely for the Alaska Yukon Pacific Exposition, which was held in 1909.
 There are three known copies of this flag, one each in California, Maryland, and Maine.

+Replacement

 A new law was later enacted on February 23, 1909, modeled on the first draft and supposedly after flags used in the Civil War, which revised the original:

 The 1909 flag is described in minute detail, including specific size, embroidery in silk, pole, spearhead, fringe, cord and tassel; there are no flags known to exist that meet these legal descriptions.
 The supposed model flag in the Adjutant General's office is made of printed synthetic materials and is mounted on a pole shorter than nine feet and includes purple trees in the forest behind the white pine and moose.

 To be clear, the suggestion that this flag was the same as flags used during the Civil War, an argument used to support the change, is not entirely true.
 Like all other Union States, Maine regiments used different flags 1861-1865.
 When the War started in 1861, existing Maine Militia units were mobilized and engaged using the 1822 pattern State Militia Colors.
 The report of Colonel J.B.
 Kershaw, commanding the 2nd South Carolina Infantry, dated 27 July 1861, reads: